MaxSemenchuk/DAO-incubator/org/tacticals/wg-call-xx.03.2019.md

 Proposed priorities:

-1 decision making Loomio, Aragon, Gitbook...
+1 decision making - Loomio, Aragon, Gitbook...

-2 onboarding Daniel and Cem's candidates
+2 onboarding - Daniel and Cem's candidates

-3 roadmap to wrap up what has been done so far and what's in front of us in regards to our goals and objectives
+3 roadmap - to wrap up what has been done so far and what's in front of us X our goals and objectives

 ## End of meeting: Announcements